apache/activemq-cpp/README.txt

 broker.
 These allow you to validate this distribution of ActiveMQ CPP against your broker.
 Running these without a broker will result in failed tests.
-The tests currently hard-code the broker url to be tcp://localhost:61613 for stomp and tcp://localhost:61616 for openwire.
+The tests currently hard-code the broker url to be tcp://localhost:61613 for Stomp and tcp://localhost:61616 for Openwire.

 The integration tests are built via "make check".
 To run them, first start a broker and then